Asp Scripting Platform

 bool AspDictionaryErase

-(AspEngine *, AspDataEntry *dictionary, AspDataEntry *key);
+(AspEngine *, AspDataEntry *dictionary, const AspDataEntry *key);

 Inserting objects into sets and dictionaries is accomplished using the AspSetInsert and AspDictionaryInsert functions, respectively.
 In the case of AspSetInsert, only a key is required, whereas AspDictionaryInsert requires both a key and an associated value.
 Items can be removed from sets and dictionaries by using AspSetErase and AspDictionaryErase, respecitively.
 The return value is true if the specified key was found and erased from the collection.